otvin/raytracer3/README.md

 To execute unit tests, run _python3 unit_tester.py_

 As of now, I have implemented all features in the book.
 Added several performance optimizations, such as storing the inverse transform and transpose of inverse transform for each object, rather than having to compute it with every intersection.
-I have also done the bonus chapter "Bounding boxes and hierarchies" published on the book's webpage at http://www.raytracerchallenge.com
+I have also done the bonus chapter "Bounding boxes and hierarchies" and most of the bonus chapter "texture mapping" published on the book's webpage at http://www.raytracerchallenge.com

 The book lists several optional features.
 So far, I have implemented anti-aliasing via the Latin Hypercube method.